I Hope I Never Forget My Dad

 Without prompting, he chose to write “I Like Life”.
 Even with advanced dementia, in spite of all he had already lost to his disease, he still liked life.

 That was the last thing he ever wrote.
-I can’t imagine a better sentence.
+I can’t imagine a better last thing.

 I don’t want to spend too much time on who he was at the end.
 That nice, old man was barely my dad.
 Sure, he was kind and gentle, compassionate, generous with his imaginary money (he was a fictitious millionaire), and bore a striking resemblance to him, but he was missing so much of what made my dad my dad.